kennynahh/Spotify-to-Beat-Saber/README.md

 ## Using the script

 run `script.py` first, wait for the .csv file to be generated (may take a while depending on the size of your library), and then run `beatsaver.py`.
+This will leave you with a folder of custom songs that match the names of your liked songs, which you can then move into wherever your Beat Saber custom songs folder is.